alkalim/ryzen-catalina/README.md

 ## Introduction

-This mini-guide is based on my personal experience of installing Hackintosh Catalina on Ryzen from Windows 10.
-This repo also contains my OpenCore files (for versions 0.5.5 and 0.5.6) and config just in case you have the same (or very similar) hardware.
+This mini-guide is based on my personal experience of installing Hackintosh Catalina on a Ryzen system running Windows 10.
+No prior Hackintosh knowledge is required to follow this guide.
+This repo also contains my OpenCore files (for versions 0.5.5, 0.5.6, 0.5.8) and config.plist just in case you have the same (or very similar) hardware.

-The master branch updated to OpenCore 0.5.6, if you need 0.5.5 (or found that 0.5.6 doesn't work for you) you can get it by tag `opencore-0.5.5`.

 ## Resources and Tools
 ### References and Guides
-1. Amd-osx.com Vanilla Guide: https://vanilla.amd-osx.com/ (good starting point but very basic instructions)
+1. Amd-osx.com Vanilla Guide: https://vanilla.amd-osx.com/ (good starting point but instructions are pretty basic)
 2. Snazzy Labs video: https://www.youtube.com/watch?v=l_QPLl81GrY (the mother of all AMD Catalina Hackintosh videos) - you should watch this before doing anything
-3. OpenCore AMD Vanilla Desktop Guide: https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/amd-config.plist/amd-config - read only if you run into problems
+3. OpenCore Desktop Guide: https://dortania.github.io/OpenCore-Desktop-Guide/ and especially AMD part: https://dortania.github.io/OpenCore-Desktop-Guide/AMD/zen.html (there is too much info, woth reading only if you ran into problems)

 ### Software
 1. gibMacOS: https://github.com/corpnewt/gibMacOS